bitpay/bitcore/CONTRIBUTING.md

 ## Style Guidelines

 The design guidelines have quite a high abstraction level.
-These style guidelines are more concreate and easier to apply, and also more opinionated.
+These style guidelines are more concrete and easier to apply, and also more opinionated.
 The design guidelines mentioned above are the way we think about general software development and we believe they should be present in any software project.

 ### G0 - General: Default to Felixge's Style Guide